 The mechanics of pay-per-mile insurance are quite straightforward:

-- Installation: Most pay-per-mile insurers provide a small device that plugs into your car's OBD-II port (typically located under the steering wheel).
+- Installation: Most pay-per-mile Insurers provide a small device that plugs into your car's OBD-II port (typically located under the steering wheel).
 Some may use a mobile app that tracks your mileage via GPS.

 - Mileage Tracking: The device or app records your mileage.
 Some systems also monitor driving behavior such as hard braking and acceleration, which might affect your rate.

-- Data Transmission: The mileage data is transmitted to the insurance company, usually automatically.
+- Data Transmission: The mileage data is transmitted to the Insurance Company, usually automatically.

 - Billing: You receive a monthly bill based on your base rate plus the cost per mile multiplied by the number of miles driven.